alexmuraru27/AmblyoBye/readme.md

 # AmblyoBye

-**AmblyoBye** is a virtual reality (VR) application developed using Unity 6000.0.35f1 for Quest2/3 VR, designed to assist in the treatment of amblyopia (commonly known as "lazy eye") through dichoptic movie viewing.
-Leveraging the capabilities of the Meta Quest 3 VR headset, AmblyoBye offers an engaging and passive therapeutic experience aimed at improving visual acuity in individuals with amblyopia.
+**AmblyoBye** is a virtual reality (VR) application designed to assist in the treatment of amblyopia (commonly known as "lazy eye") through dichoptic movie viewing, developed using Unity 6000.0.35f1 for Meta Quest2/3 VR, Leveraging the capabilities of the Meta Quest 3 VR headset, AmblyoBye offers an engaging and passive therapeutic experience aimed at improving visual acuity in individuals with amblyopia.

 ---